CammiePone/Planning-Docs/Arcanus.md

   - Opposite of Blue Mana
 - [ ] Blue Mana
   - Represents ???
-  - Opposite of Yellow Mana
+  - Opposite of Green Mana

 If you have too much of one type of mana relative to its opposite, there will be negative effects induced upon the player.